|Institution||Number of STEM+Health Degrees||Total Degrees||Percent of STEM+Health Degrees|

 UT System is educating the workforce of the future.

-All of the UT System Health Institutions and six of the nine Academic Institutions were at or higher than the 2015 national public university average for the percentage of degrees awarded in STEM and Health-related fields.
-All UT System health institutions and four of the nine academic institutions are at or above the average for Texas public universities.
+All of the UT System Health Institutions and six of the eight Academic Institutions were at or higher than the 2016 national public university average for the percentage of degrees awarded in STEM and Health-related fields.
 (Note that the University of Texas Brownsville and UT Pan American campuses closed at the end of AY 2015.
 UT Rio Grande Valley began enrolling students in Fall 2015.
 Therefore, as of AY 2016, UT System has eight Academic Institutions).

-Since 2010, UT System institutions have increased the percentage of degrees awarded in STEM+Health fields by approximately eight points, from 35% to over 43%.
-The state and national averages have also increased since 2010, though at a slower rate (approximately six points).
+Since 2011, UT System institutions have increased the percentage of degrees awarded in STEM+Health fields by approximately ten points, from 36% to over 46%.
+The state and national averages have also increased since 2011, though at a slower rate (approximately seven points).

 Educating students to enter the workforce in STEM+Health fields will fill a demand for skills in these areas and ensure that UT System is graduating students who are prepared to enter these high growth professions.
 Whether you are looking in terms of potential income or growth in the job market, STEM+Health fields dominate.(1)